AmeriCorps & C4P

 We are currently accepting applications for several positions across two sites.
 Candidates will apply through the single form found here and may apply to more than one position or site simultaneously.

 • University of Chicago Medical Center (UCMC) C4P Corps Member.
 Located in Hyde Park neighborhood of Chicago.
-A car is not required to serve at this site.

 • UCMC C4P Service Team Member.
 Located in Hyde Park neighborhood of Chicago.
-A car is not required to serve at this site.

 • Ingalls Memorial Hospital Corps Member.
 Located in Harvey, Illinois.
 Most members find that a car is helpful and/or necessary in getting from their home to this site, however we encourage potential candidates to explore public transit options.